 Rangers ban fan who made racist gesture at Celtic player

-The club have also handed an 'indefinite ban' to a supporter who ran on to the pitch.
+Club also hand 'indefinite ban' to supporter who ran onto pitch during game.

 Rangers have given an "indefinite ban" to a supporter who made racist monkey gestures at a Celtic player.